-In addition to completing a set number of supervised hours at the internship site, all students are required to attend mandatory class sessions during the semester.
+In addition to completing a set number of supervised hours at the internship site, all students are required to attend mandatory class sessions both in-person and online during the semester.
 Attendance at these classes counts toward the total number of required internship hours, as follows:

 B.S. in Public Health

 General track Health Education track

-5 two-hour class sessions Determined by instructor

-10 class session hours 40 class session hours
+40 class session/capstone hours 40 class session/capstone hours

++

++ 20 CHES exam study hours

-+ +
++

-230 supervised hours at 440 supervised hours at
+200 supervised hours at the internship 420 supervised hours at the internship

-the internship site the internship site
+site site

 = 240 total hours = 480 total hours